ZarpLabs/Externship-Program/README.md

 # Externship-Program
 This was achieved by our externs during there 3 months of Externships.
-They get hands-on experience by working on a Humanoid Robot development.
+They got hands-on experience by working on a Humanoid Robot development.